yxshee/gifmaker/README.md

+> AI-powered app to generate, edit, and share GIFs from text prompts with a modern UI.

 # 🎬 GIFMaker

 Welcome to **GIFMaker AI Studio** – your one-stop solution for creating, editing, and sharing GIFs powered by AI! 🚀